sagoncalves/vue-stream-mask/README.md

 ## Vue Stream Mask Component
 You can see it working live here [vue-stream-mask demo](https://sagoncalves.github.io/vue-stream-mask/ "vue-stream-mask demo")

+Features
+- Person & multi-person body segmentation blurring video background
+- Green screen mask, you can use the background you wish with a simple property

 #### Add to your project
 ``` bash